justindoeswork/Scala---Hello-World/README.md

-# Scala-Hello-World
+# Scala-HelloWorld

-Basic structure of a Scala Application.
-This project can be used to test builds, IDE's or automation.
+Basic scala application, can be used to test builds, IDE's or automation.